-This trigger is ran before variable substitution takes place.
+This trigger is run before variable substitution takes place.
 It still takes place afterwards, so the same variables as allowed in the "Pro-only feature: Push_Start" API call can be used in the response.

-4.5.18 CONN_OPEN
+7.5.18 CONN_OPEN

-This trigger is ran right after a new incoming connection has been accepted.
+This trigger is run right after a new incoming connection has been accepted.